Light and darkness are becoming part of mood treatment!

 “My daughter was very recently diagnosed with Bipolar II.
 I found your site while trying to understand what she is dealing with.
 When I read the article about darkness, I was amazed.
 My own sleep patterns are poor at best, so I decided to try some of your suggestions.
 I got away from the computer and the television two hours before retiring for the night.
 I bought an eye mask.
 In a little over a week, I have gone from waking up 3 to 5 times a night (and not falling back to sleep) and getting out of bed to awaking once to turn over and fall right back to sleep!
 I am at the point where I am telling anyone who will listen to me.”

-Yellow Eyeglasses to Avoid Blue Light?
+Yellow Lenses to Avoid Blue Light?

 This is going to be fashionable, trust me.
-In fact, it may already be fashionable (I wouldn’t be the guy to ask…) At least I’m not making any money on this, so you don’t have to distrust it for that reason (as otherwise you should, of course).
+In fact, it may already be fashionable (I wouldn’t be the guy to ask…) At least I’m not making any money on this, so you don’t have to distrust it for that reason –as otherwise you should, of course!

 So, if you just had to use your computer after 9 pm; or if for some reason you just have to use your TV after 9 pm… go ahead, try to convince me…. what about putting on a pair of glasses that could block out blue light?
 This might make it easier to fall asleep, as the signal telling your brain “wake up!” would be blocked.

 Hey, this is not as wacko an idea as it sounds.
 People are already using it.
-I’ll show you a research result in a moment, but you may find these business-related stories even more convincing: a company from the Netherlands has started making a kind of fluorescent light that can vary the amount of blue and red light through the day — including more blue in the afternoon to help you stay
+I’ll show you a research result in a moment, but you may find these business-related stories even more convincing: a company from the Netherlands has started making a kind of fluorescent light that can vary the amount of blue and red light through the day — including more blue in the afternoon to help you stay awake after lunch!

-Another important study showed that blocking blue light at night really does change brain chemistry, just as one would hope.
+Blocking blue light at night really does change brain chemistry, just as one would hope.
 Here’s how that was done.
 Melatonin, a hormone associated with falling and staying asleep, is decreased by light.
 That fact is very well established.
 What’s new is that you can prevent this reduction in melatonin by blocking blue light, with a simple pair of glasses made to block that particular color of light.
 They let everything else through.
 Things look pretty yellow through these things, but to your brain, it’s like darkness!
 What a trick.
 This crucial article, which shows that a simple maneuver like wearing a pair of weird glasses really can protect your sleep hormones, was published in 2005.Kayumov

-Where can I buy the yellow eyeglasses?
+Where can I buy the yellow lenses?

 If you live near Albany, OR: Both models are usually in stock at Airgas, 3125 Kathryn Ave NE.
 Ask very specifically for the model that you need.
 The staff are used to having folks come in looking for these.
 Manager Scott says “Usually they will come back and buy extra pairs for themselves or for friends.”

 Update 4/2010: don’t buy the cheaper Airgas-sold Radnor sport glasses with amber lenses.
 They look cool and they only cost $2.19, but the tint is not deep enough, so they won’t block enough blue for our purposes here.
-Update 10/2011: Not the Readers Digest version either.
+Not the Readers Digest version either.

 Avoiding blue without wearing funny glasses